 Trauma symptoms can linger over time.
 Symptoms can manifest as excessive worrying, always feeling "on edge," trouble focusing, memory issues, or lack of experiencing joy.

 Did you know that COVID-19 has caused a surge in mental and behavioral health problems in children?
 Remote learning, being isolated from peers, and reduced involvement in physical activities (sports) and school activities are negatively affecting our kids today.

 Withdrawing from social situations, spending MORE time than normal on social media, persistent sadness for two weeks or more, chronic irritability, anger, and recurrent stomach or headaches can be potential signs your child is struggling.

 Relationships are hard work.
 Communication, boundaries, respect, and intimacy are very common issues that cause conflict.
 Our clinicians believe in utilizing the principles of the Gottman Institute as a model for moving forward in treatment.
 We offer a judgment-free zone to explore relational/marital needs and conflict and explore ways to improve relationship satisfaction.

 We help people reconnect with their partner, rekindle the passion they once had, and redefine their relationship moving forward.
 We believe in helping couples not just get by, but build their relationship on a firm foundation that can withstand future tests.

-When seeking counseling, whether for issues associated with your sexual, romantic, or gender identity or for everyday concerns, finding a qualified mental health professional who has experience and familiarity with issues that confront the LGBTQ community can be critical to helping you find the solutions you're looking for.
+When seeking counseling, whether for issues associated with your sexual, romantic, or gender identity, or for everyday concerns, finding a qualified mental health professional who has experience and familiarity with issues that confront the LGBTQIA+ community can be critical to helping you find the solutions you're looking for.
 We believe strongly that you will find this in our practice.
 We strive to be an all-inclusive practice, and all are welcome here regardless of identity.